 What is the Diploma in Education and Training?

-The Diploma in Education is one of a group of generic teaching qualifications covering most FE curriculum areas.
+The Level 5 Diploma in Education and Training is an introduction to teaching, one of a group of generic teaching qualifications covering most FE curriculum areas.
 The DET qualification replaced the Diploma in Teaching in the Lifelong Learning Sector or DTLLS.

-The DET offers an excellent opportunity for substantial career development.
+The DET offers an excellent opportunity for substantial career development for practitioners in teaching or training.
 Having achieved the diploma, you can gain the professional status of Qualified Teacher Learning and Skills (QTLS) through the Society for Education and Training via a process called “professional formation”.

 FE Colleges and other similar employers usually require this level of qualification or at least a firm commitment to gain the diploma after employment.